anurag-327/PolymathAIProject/README.md

 ![Screenshot 2023-06-22 022123](https://github.com/anurag-327/PolymathAIProject/assets/98267696/69478d90-fb13-4972-891e-49548b17ec42)

 ## Important Note!
-   1- Due to time constraints, I could not add to much styling to page but i have implementec all functionalities mentioned by you in the assignment.
+   1- Due to time constraints, I could not add to much styling to page but i have implementec all functionalities mentioned by you in the assignment.<br/>
    2- This project is hoisted on [Project Link](https://polymath-ai-project.vercel.app/) but due to constraints of News API to work only in developers mode you might not be able access news page on hoisted application and might face security error.